MawlSetz/YearbookApp/README.md

 * Users should be able to meet up with other users in the area using 'meetup' button.

 #### Profile
+- First Name
-- Name
+- Last Name
 - Email
+- Password
+- Location
 - Picture
 - Github
 - LinkedIn
 - Facebook
-- Location Button
+- Skill - Primary
-- Skills
+- Skill - Secondary
 - Quotes
+- Bio
 - Links to other projects / personal websites

+- Location Button*

 #### Feed
 - Posts with name/username with thumbnail, with link to profile